Justice League Dark serial ends this December, but DC already has plans for it for 2022

 The ending of the Justice League Dark serial, which the writer frames as his decision, comes at the same time his The Swamp Thing limited series as his current run on Catwoman is wrapping up.
 His last issue on that series, Catwoman #38, is also scheduled for December 21.
 DC recently announced Tini Howard would be taking over Catwoman in January 2022.

-Ram V has one story in DC's January 2022 schedule - a short story in January 11, 2022's Batman: Urban Legends #11.
-When asked about his relationship with DC however, Ram V's answer could hint that his "time" with them could be ending.
+Ram V has one story in DC's January 2022 schedule - a short story in January 11, 2022's Batman: Urban Legends #11 - and more unannounced DC work planned afterward.

 So what's coming in the future from Ram V?
 He's co-writing a new Venom series for Marvel, and is launching a new creator-owned series called Radio Apocalypse with Vault Comics.